-WHAT IS A NOTARY PUBLIC?
-A Notary Public is a responsible person appointed by the Secretary of State of California to act as an impartial witness in taking acknowledgments, administering oaths and affirmations, and performing other acts authorized by state law.
-Before an appointment is granted, the Notary Public must pass a state-proctored exam, be fingerprinted and clear a full background check conducted by the Department of Justice.
+WHAT IS A CALIFORNIA MOBILE NOTARY PUBLIC?
+A Mobile Notary Public is a responsible person appointed by the Secretary of State of California to act as an impartial witness in taking acknowledgments, administering oaths and affirmations, and performing other acts authorized by state law.
+Before an appointment is granted, the Notary Public must pass a state-proctored exam, be fingerprinted and clear a full background check conducted by the Department of Justice and the FBI.

 WHY ARE DOCUMENTS NOTARIZED?
 To deter fraud.
 Acting as an impartial witness, the Notary Public ensures that the signers of the documents are who they say they are and not imposters.
 The Notary makes sure the signers have entered into the agreement knowingly and willingly.